 “There needs to be feeling behind the song when you sing it, a story behind it.”

 The music business is tough.
 Seattle is known right now for its singer-songwriter, Americana, roots music, hip hop and EDM.
 It’s hip to be what I call “weird and beard,” wear the boots and the skirt or the beanie.
 I don’t look like a Northwest hipster.
+I didn’t know how big of a deal a beard oil problem was.
 People would see me interacting with the band and say “Which one is yours?” and I would say “All of them!”
 I’m maternal, I don’t mind.
 If you’re taking care of someone and especially if you’re older, it’s going to happen.

 Q9: Why do you think bands should hire an agency like Setlist that offers a cafeteria style menu of services?